 Step 7 ~ Remove the tri~mesh stencil from the backing and place it on the fabric.

 Step 8 ~ Use the plastic scraper to apply the GelArt Ink across the top of the stencil.
-I decided to use dark blue/navy.
-Then carefully remove the stencil, set it aside and allow it to dry.
+(I decided to use the dark blue/navy).
+Then carefully remove the stencil, set the fabric aside and allow it to dry.

 Repeat with the other stencils.